ADSD-SoC-FPGA/meta-msu-de10-nano/documentation/01_DE10-Nano-Yocto-Custom-Layer.md

 ### Deployment

-After successful build, the image files will be available in `de-10-nano_minimal/build/tmp/deploy/images/de10-nano/` and can be flashed to an SD card or deployed via NFS using the generated deployment scripts.
+After a successful build, the image files will be available in `de-10-nano_minimal/build/tmp/deploy/images/de10-nano/` and can be flashed to an SD card or deployed via NFS using the generated deployment scripts.